Contradictions Shaping Urban Futures

 - How does the development of cities and networks transform urban governance?

-- How can future cities counter political exclusion based on for instance gender, ethnicity, religion, sexuality or poverty?
+- How can future cities counter political exclusion based on for instance gender, ethnicity, religion, health, disabilities, sexuality or poverty?

 - How can cities nurture greater potential for direct democratic action, transparency, solidarity and conflict resolution at grassroots level?